Gap insurance in Georgia

 Gap insurance in Georgia does not assure full compensation in all situations.
 It is important to know precisely how and when gap coverage comes into play.

 Also noteworthy, gap coverage differs from new car replacement coverage.
-Gap will not help to cover rentals or towing either, and it is not an extended warranty.
-Gap insurance doesn’t cover anything except the difference between your outstanding loan balance and your car’s value at the time of the claim.
+Gap protection will not help to cover rentals or towing either, and it is not an extended warranty.
+Gap insurance doesn’t cover anything except the difference between your outstanding loan or lease balance and your car’s value at the time of the claim.

 When do you use gap insurance?